sugaryourcoffee/monitoring/docs/ganglia.md

 `/etc/ganglia-webfrontend/apache.conf` that we have to make available to Apache so it gets loaded when Apache starts up.
 For that to happen we create a link in `/etc/apache2/conf-available/` to that file and run Apache's `a2enconf`.
-We have to start `a2enconf` whenever we change that file.
+We want to run `a2enconf` only if the file is not in `/etc/apache2/conf-enabled/`.
+This is which is checked with the unless parameter.
 Let's add `/etc/puppet/modules/ganglia/manifests/server/config.pp` with following content.

     class ganglia::server::config {